-With 50 states to choose from, the retirement living world is your oyster.
+With 50 states to choose from, there are dozens of options for where to retire in the United States.
 Think you don’t have the freedom or finances to explore all 50 options?
 Think again: affordable places are available coast to coast.
-It’s all in how you look at it — and what your priorities are.
+It’s all in how you define affordability—and what your priorities are.

-With that in mind, here are two big questions to kick off your discussions around moving in retirement.
+With that in mind, here are two questions to kick off your discussions around where to retire.

 First, what does affordable mean to you?